EINDEX/Kobo-WallaBag-ReadItlater/guide.md

 In the future I am looking into a version that is hosted, rather than having a local version.

-This guide will assume the use of raspberry pi or equivalent linux based machine to host the server.
-If on windows, you should be able to follow along using the [Windows subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
-Please not that I have no tested this on the WSL.
+This guide will assume the use of a server (like Raspberry Pi) or equivalent machine to host the server.
+If on Windows, you should be able to follow along using the [Windows subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+Please note that this has not been tested on WSL.

-## Updating your Kobo Clara HD e-reader.
+## Updating your Kobo Clara HD e-reader

 *Note* that the attached file is using version 4.37.21533 for a Kobo Clara HD E-Reader.
 If you need to follow these instructions for other versions, please use the following [website](https://pgaskin.net/KoboStuff/kobofirmware.html).

 Please go to section #TBD to see how to create the KoboRoot file from scratch.

 ### Updating
-Attached in this respository is a file, KoboRoot.tg.gz.
+Attached in this repository is a file, KoboRoot.tg.gz.
 It is located in the resources folder of this repository.

-This file contains a NickelHook library, that redirects pocket requests to the host..
+This file contains a NickelHook library, that redirects pocket requests to the host.
 In order to install this you must place it in the .kobo directory of your Kobo Device.
 Connect your device via USB, and place this file in the .kobo directory.
 This file may be hidden, and you will have to show hidden files if doing this via Explorer (Mac = CMD+Shift+.)

 Reboot your device as you should see an update screen.
 Once completed, you will be placed back in the kobo screen.